The longest known tails of ram-pressure-stripped star-forming galaxies are caused by an intracluster medium shock in

 In the process of cluster formation, shock fronts are driven into the ICM, heating the thermal gas.
-Part of the shock energy is also dissipated into non-thermal components, namely relativistic particles and magnetic fields.
-Radio relics \citep[e.g.][]{Jones2023PlanckClustersLOFAR} are diffuse sources co-located with cluster shocks where relativistic electrons are believed to be re-accelerated via diffusive shock acceleration (DSA, \citealt{Brunetti2014CosmicRaysGalaxy}), generating the synchrotron emission.
+Part of the shock energy is also dissipated into nonthermal components, namely relativistic particles and magnetic fields.
+Radio relics \citep[e.g.,][]{Jones2023PlanckClustersLOFAR} are diffuse sources colocated with cluster shocks where relativistic electrons are believed to be reaccelerated via diffusive shock acceleration (DSA, \citealt{Brunetti2014CosmicRaysGalaxy}), generating the synchrotron emission.
 Due to ICM shocks and increased galaxy velocity dispersion, cluster mergers may increase the efficiency of RPS and thereby accelerate the evolution of galaxies in merging clusters.
-While it should, in general, lead to a quenching of the SFR, the compression of the ISM due to ram pressure may lead to a temporary phase of enhanced star formation \citep[e.g.][]{Roberts2022LoTSSJellyfishGalaxiesa}. \citet{Stroe2015RiseFallStar,Stroe2017LargeHaSurvey} found an enhancement of H$\alpha$ emitters in clusters with merger shock waves in the ICM, which they speculate traces enhanced star formation that is triggered by the merger activity.
+While it should, in general, lead to a quenching of the SFR, the compression of the ISM due to ram pressure may lead to a temporary phase of enhanced star formation \citep[e.g.,][]{Roberts2022LoTSSJellyfishGalaxiesa}. \citet{Stroe2015RiseFallStar,Stroe2017LargeHaSurvey} found an enhancement of H$\alpha$ emitters in clusters with merger shock waves in the ICM, which they speculate traces enhanced star formation that is triggered by the merger activity.
 Conversely, \citet{Roberts2024shocks} found a statistically enhanced quenched fraction in clusters that host radio relics, which are a direct tracer of ICM shocks and thus cluster mergers.
 Similarly, \citet{Lourenco2023EffectClusterDynamical} found a mildly enhanced RPS fraction in interacting clusters.
-Further studies are required to understand under which conditions and on which time scales the cluster dynamical state triggers or quenches the SFR of its member galaxies.
+Further studies are required to understand the conditions under which and timescales in which the cluster dynamical state triggers or quenches the SFR of its member galaxies.